subhash-malireddy/aeroranger-login-proxy/README.md

 ### `npm run dev`

 To start the app in dev mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Use [http://localhost:3000](http://localhost:3000) instead of the actual login url.

 ### `npm start`